and the sky is gray.

 Jacket With Moss Stitch Bands from Baby Knits for Beginners by Debbie Bliss.

-Eyelet Ribbed Hat
+Eyelet Ribbed Hat (PDF)

 Striped Cardigan from Debbie Bliss/Baby Cashmerino Book 2